CNB forecast – Spring 2023

-This forecast was published on 3 May 2023 and (with some exceptions) is based on the data available as of 21 April 2023.
-A detailed description of the current CNB forecast is available in the Monetary Policy Report – Spring 2023 and in the presentation for the CNB meeting with analysts.
+This forecast was published on 6 February 2025 and (with some exceptions) is based on the data available as of 24 January 2025.
+A detailed description of the current CNB forecast, which was prepared by economists from the Monetary Department, is available in the Monetary Policy Report – Winter 2025 (to be published on 14 February 2025) and in the presentation for the CNB meeting with analysts.

 Note: Forecast in bold